 \begin{IEEEbiography}[{ }]{Ji-Feng Zhang}(M'92-SM'97-F'14) received the B.S. degree in mathematics from Shandong University, China, in 1985, and the Ph.D. degree from the Institute of Systems Science (ISS), Chinese Academy of Sciences (CAS), China, in 1991.
 Since 1985, he has been with the ISS, CAS.
 His current research interests include system modeling, adaptive control, stochastic systems, and multi-agent systems.

 He is an IEEE Fellow, IFAC Fellow, CAA Fellow, SIAM Fellow, member of the European Academy of Sciences and Arts, and Academician of the International Academy for Systems and Cybernetic Sciences.
 He received the Second Prize of the State Natural Science Award of China in 2010 and 2015, respectively.
-He is a Vice-President of the Chinese Mathematical Society and the Chinese Association of Automation.
-He was a Vice-Chair of the IFAC Technical Board, member of the Board of Governors, IEEE Control Systems Society; Convenor of Systems Science Discipline, Academic Degree Committee of the State Council of China; Vice-President of the Systems Engineering Society of China.
+He was a Vice-President of the Chinese Association of Automation, the Chinese Mathematical Society and the Systems Engineering Society of China.
+He was a Vice-Chair of the IFAC Technical Board, member of the Board of Governors, IEEE Control Systems Society; Convenor of Systems Science Discipline, Academic Degree Committee of the State Council of China.
 He served as Editor-in-Chief, Deputy Editor-in-Chief or Associate Editor for more than 10 journals, including {\em Science China Information Sciences}, {\em IEEE Transactions on Automatic Control} and {\em SIAM Journal on Control and Optimization} etc. \end{IEEEbiography}